 ((vector-of even?) '#(6 2 4 10 -18)) ===> #t ((vector-of positive?) '#(6 2 4 10 -18)) ===> #f ((vector-of symbol?) '#(a b)) ===> #t ((vector-of real?) '#()) ===> #t

-In the reading on sorting and mutation, Scheme's procedure set! was introduced as a means to change the value of a variable.
+Modifying Vectors: In the lab on sorting and mutation, Scheme's procedure set! was introduced as a means to change the value of a variable.
 Similarly, procedure vector-set! changes the value stored in a designated location within a vector.
 The form for vector-set! is: